Darnethal0z/Anweddol-server/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Hi and thanks to take the time to report a bug !
+Hi, and thank you for taking the time to report a bug !
 Please follow the steps below to do so :

 **Describe the bug**